Find Primary Sources

 - Google Books (contains millions of digitized books, many available for free)

-- Internet Archive (Huge digital library of archived websites, music, moving images, and books)
+- Internet Archive (Huge digital library of archived websites, music, moving images, magazines, and books)

-- Online Books Page (Over 2 million free books on the Web searchable by author and title, and browsable by subject; from University of Penn.)
+- Online Books Page (Over 2 million free books and serials - magazines, journals, newspapers, etc - on the Web searchable by author and title, and browsable by subject; from University of Penn.)

 - Project Gutenberg (Large collection of digitized books through the ages; Search by author, or choose the Bookshelf from the sidebar and browse)